Hello dog owners, today we are going to let you know 10 powerful ways using that you can build strong relationship with dog.

 |Salmon||Omega-3 fatty acids|

 |Sweet Potatoes||Fiber, vitamins|

 Remember, a well-fed dog is a content dog.

 Training your dog from the get-go is one of the most important things you can do for him or her.

 A properly trained canine is allowed more freedoms, such as more time off-leash and permission to hang around the dinner table (as long as he’s trained not to mooch).

-5. Let’s Play
+5. Play and Have Fun

-Dogs are just plain fun so it shouldn’t be a problem each day to carve out some time to engage in play with your furry pal.
+Dogs are just plain fun, so it shouldn’t be a problem each day to carve out some time to engage in play with your furry pal.

-If you are having a bad day and feel the need to lose your temper, it’s best not to do so in front of your dog (or kids as far as that goes).
+Dogs are highly sensitive to the emotional temperature of the household, whether it concerns them directly or not.
+If you are having a bad day and feel the need to lose your temper, it’s best not to do so in front of your dog.

 Keeping a calm and tranquil presence in the home puts everyone at ease and will give your dog a stronger bond with you.
 Remember, peace equals trust.